 In PSHE, our unit of learning is called 'Celebrating Difference'.
 In RE we are continuing to learn about Christianity and in Spanish we are learning how to describe using colours and how to use grammatical structures to create sentences.

 Please visit our class page regularly to keep informed and find out what is happening in Year 5.
 I will also continue to post photographs, examples of work and reminders about diary dates etc.

 If you have any queries, questions, concerns or celebrations, please don't hesitate to come and speak to me at drop off or pick up times.

-- PE is every Wednesday but please ensure your child has a PE kit in school all week.
+- PE is now every Monday but please ensure your child has a PE kit in school all week.

 - Please ensure all children bring a water bottle into school so they can stay hydrated.
 Please also make sure your child wears a coat to school as the weather will be getting chilly over the coming weeks.